- Overview

 - Add Indeed Apply configuration parameters to an

-element for jobs in your XML feed. - Set up a
+<indeed-apply-data>element for each job in your XML feed. - Set a

-parameter to accept applications from Indeed. - Ensure your system can parse and handle the application data, as necessary.
+postUrlvalue in the<indeed-apply-postUrl>parameter so your system can accept applications from Indeed. - Verify that your system can parse and process the incoming application data.

 For configuration parameters, see Indeed Apply configuration reference.

-element, see Indeed Apply XML feed with <indeed-apply-data>
+For the <indeed-apply-data> element, see the Indeed Apply XML feed with <indeed-apply-data> example.

 Add Indeed Apply screener questions

-Indeed does not host screener questions on your behalf.
-If your system supports screener questions, you must implement them on Indeed Apply to have your integration approved.
+Indeed does not host screener questions for you.
+If your system supports screener questions, you must implement them in Indeed Apply for Indeed to approve your integration.

 Considerations